New Zealand Certificate in Diversional & Recreational Therapy (Applied Practice) (Level 4)

 -

-Display self-awareness reflective practice and personal leadership in a health and wellbeing setting.
+Demonstrate self-awareness, reflective practice, self-management, personal leadership and self-care in a health and wellbeing setting.

 -

-Actively contribute to a culture of professionalism, safety, and quality in a health and wellbeing setting.
+Actively contribute to a culture of professionalism, safety and quality in a health and wellbeing organisation.

 -